 Tolerance of intraoperative hemoglobin decrease during cardiac surgery

-- Sanquin Blood Supply, the Netherlands
+- This research was funded by Sanquin Blood Supply, the Netherlands.

 It has been suggested that a decrease of at least 50% from the preoperative hemoglobin (Hb) level during cardiac surgery is associated with adverse outcomes even if the absolute Hb level remains above the commonly used transfusion threshold of 7.0 g/dL.
 In this study the relation between intraoperative Hb decline of at least 50% and a composite endpoint was analyzed.

 Study Design and Methods

 This single-center study comprised 11,508 patients who underwent cardiac surgery and had normal preoperative Hb levels (12.0-16.0 g/dL in women, 13.0-18.0 g/dL in men) between January 2001 and December 2011.
 Logistic regression modeling was used.
 The composite endpoint comprised in-hospital mortality, stroke, myocardial infarction, and renal failure.